atomisthq/docs/docs/integration/linking-images.md

 ## Setting up linking for your Docker builds

 There are several ways to add the labels needed for Docker image linking.
 If your Docker images are built as part of an automated build process, see the examples below for how to set up linking with several popular CI and build tools.
-If your Docker images are built from manually run commands or a script, see the Command Line Docker build example.
+If your Docker images are built manually or with a script, see the Command Line Docker build example.
 Choose the approach that works best with your particular Docker build process.

 ### Command Line Docker Build